LukeCorc99/ELIZA-Chatbot-and-Trigram-Model-Project/README.md

 Simply navigate to the ELIZA Chatbot webpage [here](https://lukecorc99.github.io/ELIZA-Chatbot-and-Trigram-Model-Project/).
 To use the chatbot, enter any thoughts, feelings, or questions in the message box, and ELIZA will respond accordingly.

 ## Features
-**Trigram Model Tasks:**
+### Trigram Model Tasks:

-*- Feature 1: Trigram Model Creation*
+**- Feature 1: Trigram Model Creation**

 Generates a third-order letter approximation model using multiple English texts.
 This model captures sequences of three characters (trigrams) and stores their frequency.

-*- Feature 2: Text Generation Using Trigram Model*
+**- Feature 2: Text Generation Using Trigram Model**

-Utilizes the trigram model created previously to generate a 10,000-character string.
+Utilizes the trigram model created previously to build a 10,000-character string.
 Starting with a given pair of characters, it selects each next character based on weighted probability until the string reaches 10,000 characters.

-*- Feature 3: Model Analysis and Validation*
+**- Feature 3: Model Analysis and Validation**

-Analyzes the generated string by comparing it against a list of English words, calculating the percentage of actual English words in the generated string.
+Analyzes the generated string by comparing it against a list of English words.
+Validates the model by calculating the percentage of valid English words in the string.

-**ELIZA Chatbot:**
+### ELIZA Chatbot:

-*- Feature 1: Messenger Interface*
+**- Feature 1: Messenger Interface**

 The ELIZA chatbot provides a user-friendly messenger interface using HTML, CSS, and JavaScript.
 Users can enter text into a message box to start a conversation.

-*- Feature 2: Natural Language Processing*
+**- Feature 2: Natural Language Processing**

-Implements keyword-based natural language processing to identify specific keywords in user input and respond with predefined messages, for example if the user mentions feeling "sad," the chatbot replies with empathetic responses.
+Implements keyword-based natural language processing to identify specific keywords in user input and reply with predefined and reflective responses.
+For example, if the user says "I feel sad", the chatbot will respond by saying "Why do you feel sad?".

-*- Feature 3: Predefined Responses*

-Responds to various keywords and phrases, such as greetings ("hello") or emotions ("happy" or "angry"), by selecting appropriate responses from a predefined list.

-*- Feature 4: Accessible Deployment*
+**- Feature 3: Accessible Deployment**

 The chatbot is deployed via GitHub Pages, allowing users to interact with it directly in their browsers without installation or setup